11 Best canon lens for portraits and wedding photography: (2023 Guide & Reviews)

 The F 2.8 aperture with the full-frame sensor gives me extremely blurry backgrounds, making it great in low light.

-As well as the fact that it can go down to a 2.8 aperture, which means it lets in a lot of light, but it’s amazing for darker situations and creating more cinematic images.
+As well as the fact that it can go down to a 2.8 aperture, which means it lets in a lot of light, but it’s fantastic for darker situations and creating more cinematic images.

-You have now the autofocus speeds on this lightning-fast paired with the Canon EOS R; it’s just, overall, my favorite lens, and it’s pretty much the only lens I keep on my camera.
+You now have the autofocus speeds on this lightning-fast paired with the Canon EOS R; it’s just, overall, my favorite lens, and it’s pretty much the only lens I keep on my camera.

-One is, although the autofocus speed is rapid.
+One is although the autofocus speed is rapid.

 It does make quite a bit of noise, and on the vlog, sometimes you can hear a little bit of that mechanical movement of the elements moving inside the lens, and it can get a little bit loud sometimes.

-But usually, if I’m doing a vlog or something like that, I have music in the background, and you really can’t hear it that much.
+But usually, if I’m doing a vlog or something like that, I have music in the background, and you can’t hear it that much.

 I believe it is its versatility; it’s incredibly sharp, from 16 to 35 millimeters.